CAVEconnectome/pcg_skel/README.md

                               n_parallel=8)
 ```

-This took 78 seconds on my computer and generated a skeleton with 1310 vertices, all refined through the mesh fragments.
+To generate a skeleton with 1310 vertices took about 80 seconds on a 2019 MacBook Pro, all refined through the mesh fragments.
 Most of the time is spent in refinement.
 If you just select the `refine="epbp"` argument, it only refines the 79 branch and end points and accordingly takes a mere 12.5 seconds.
 It is worth exploring sparse refinement options and interpolation if processing time is extremely important.